ReedTh/RL_snake_game/Q_Learning.md

 ## Rewards in this game

-The code usually gives:
+Values that the agent considers and bases it's actions on:
 - +10 for eating food
 - 0 for just moving
 - -10 for dying

-These numbers can be changed if you want the snake to play differently.
+These numbers can be changed if you want the snake to play differently (more aggersive / reserved).
 Going to run tests to see what is best for the agent.

 ---